This cherry clafoutis, a classic French dessert, is elegant, delicious, and super easy to put together!

 - In an electric mixer, beat the eggs, with the salt and sugar to blend.

-- Pour this mixture in either the cast iron skillet/casserole dish or ramekins over the cherries.
+- Pour this mixture in the cast iron skillet/casserole dish or ramekins over the cherries.

-- Place the casserole dish in the oven.
+- Place the cast iron in the oven.
 If using ramekins, place these in a baking dish.
 Pour water in the dish, enough to reach a quarter or a third the way up the side of the ramekins.
-Bake for 40 to 50 mins.
-The desert needs to be set in the middle and lightly browned at the top to know it's ready.
+Bake for 40 to 50 minutes or until it is set in the middle and lightly browned on top.
 Serve warm with icing sugar sifted over or with ice cream.